 Adding and removing storage disks on a cloud server at your UpCloud Control Panel is easy, but the changes also require actions on the operating system level.
 Whether you are looking to increase data storage or make other changes to the disk configurations, this guide will help you to perform the required operations on Linux and Windows hosts.

 The server must be powered down before attaching or removing storage devices.

-Start by logging into your UpCloud control panel.
-Shut down the server in questions and go to the Storage tab in your server settings.
+Start by logging into your UpCloud Control Panel.
+Shut down the server in question and go to the Storage tab in your server settings.
 Create a new disk by clicking the Add new device button.

 After the attaching process is complete, you can power the server up again.

 Once your server is up and running, you can continue with the process at the OS level.
 Find the operating system-specific instructions below for Linux distributions and Windows servers.

 Connect to your server, for example, using SSH.
 Check the names of the storage disks currently attached with the following command.